 - What type of compensation do I need to live comfortably?

 Self-reflection is also a great way to narrow down what you don’t want to do!
-After recognizing certain elements of your current job that you dislike, you can seek out a position that does not incorporate these aspects.
+After identifying certain elements of your current job that you dislike, you can seek out a position that specifically does not incorporate these aspects.
 Additionally, if you are contemplating changing careers, you could even seek the help of friends or mentors.
-Ask the people around you what you are skilled in to identify your next career move.
-You could also consider utilizing LinkedIn’s new Career Explorer to create some direction for your new job transition.
+Ask the people around you what they think you are skilled in to identify your next career move.
+You could also consider utilizing LinkedIn’s new Career Explorer to gain some direction for your new job transition.
 Taking the time for this reflection will help you achieve better success down the road by knowing yourself and where you want to go!

-A lot has changed over the past few years in regards to the job search process, and the historical hiring trends you may be familiar with are out.
-To be a competitive candidate, you will want to make sure you are up to date with how the hiring process works.
-Becoming informed about the journey you are about to embark on and the newest trends in the hiring world will allow you to be more prepared and alleviate any uneasiness.
+The second step to necessary for success in your job search is to do your research.
+The past few years have seen tremendous changes within the job search & application process, and the historical hiring trends you may be familiar with may be outdated and inaccurate.
+To be a competitive candidate, you will want to make sure you are up to date with how the hiring process works and the newest trends.
+Being informed about the journey you are about to embark on will allow you to be more prepared and alleviate any uneasiness.
 The more knowledgeable you are, the more control you will have over your success!
 If the acronyms ATS or WFH are unfamiliar to you, I recommend that you conduct some research on what a job search looks like in 2021.
 Applicant tracking systems (ATS), working from home (WFH), video interviewing, and online networking are a few of the job market trends you will encounter during your research.

-You will also want to research companies that you are interested in working for.
+You will also want to research the companies that you are interested in working for.
 Since you will have done your reflection, you will know what you value and what you are seeking in your new position.
-Don’t only conduct your research on companies’ websites and social media, but also have conversations with the companies’ employees.
+Don’t restrict your research to only websites and social media, expand your understanding by having conversations with the companies’ employees.
 Consider conducting informational interviews with both current and former employees to get the inside scoop!
 You can find and reach out to these individuals through a simple LinkedIn search.
-This research will also pay off as you go through the interview process!
+This research will definitely pay off as you go through the interview process!

-Now that you understand your values and the job market, it is time to prepare your professional presence before you apply.
-We will go over resumes in a later blog, but in general, it is time to locate that document, dust it off, or maybe even start from scratch!
-The other thing you will want to pay special attention to is your online presence, most importantly your LinkedIn profile.
-Your LinkedIn profile will be one of the first things that recruiters and hiring managers see when it comes to your candidacy.
-It is a great way to showcase a little more about you as an applicant and your unique personality.
+Now that you understand your personal values and job market trends, it is time to prepare your professional presence before you apply.
+We will go over resumes in a later blog, but in general it is time to locate the document, dust it off, or even start from scratch!
+Besides your resume, the other thing you will want to pay special attention to is your online presence, most importantly your LinkedIn profile.
+Your LinkedIn profile will be one of the first things that recruiters and hiring managers evaluate to determine your candidacy.
+LinkedIn is a fantastic way to showcase your qualifications as an applicant and your unique personality.
 With the amount of influence that your online presence can have on your candidacy, make sure to take the time to create a thorough and engaging profile that aligns with the role you are seeking.

 Finally, staying organized during your job search will also be key to your success.
-The job search can take up to several months, and since you will be continuously applying, you will want to keep track of where you applied, when you applied, and what materials you applied with.
-I recommend that you create a folder for every position and an Excel spreadsheet documenting all of the roles you applied to.
+The job search can take up to several months.
+Since you will be continuously applying, you will want to keep track of where you applied, when you applied, and what materials you applied with.
+I recommend that you create a folder for every position with an Excel spreadsheet documenting all the roles you applied to.
 Each folder should include the tailored resume you used to apply, your cover letter, and a Word document copy of the job description.
-Then in your spreadsheet, you can include the title of the job, company, date applied, and any other details such as the professional references you listed on the application.
+Then, in your spreadsheet you can include the title of the job, company, date applied, and any other details such as the professional references you listed on the application.

 The next blog in this series will explore how to search for jobs and where to find them!